Cave of the Seven Sleepers

 The Cave of the Seven Sleepers (كهف الرقيم, Kahf ar-Raqīm) is an archaeological and religious site in ar-Rajib, a village to the east of Amman, Jordan.
 It is claimed that this cave housed the Seven Sleepers, also known from Christian sources as the "Sleepers of Ephesus" and from the Qur’an as the "Companions of the Cave" (اصحاب الكهف)—a group of young men who, according to Byzantine Christian and Islamic sources, fled the religious persecution of Roman emperor Decius.
 Legend has it that these men hid in a cave around AD 250, emerging miraculously centuries later - according to the Quran, 309 lunar years later.
 Rediscovered in 1951, it is one of several caves associated with the Seven Sleepers (see "Other contenders").

 Names and their etymology

 Cave of the Seven Sleepers

 The English name of this site refers to the seven sleepers who sought refuge in the cave, despite that accounts differ widely concerning the number of sleepers.
-The canonical Islamic text refers to seven sleeper and a dog.
+The canonical Islamic text does not specify the exact number of sleepers.